EECS/devops_roadmap/README.md

 # Overview

+This project contains multiple scripts seen in the DevOps Roadmap.

+## Server Stats

-In this project, you will see a simple server script, `server-stats.sh`, that prints simple server statistics for a machine.
+`server-stats.sh` prints simple server statistics for a machine.

 The script is written in bash and can be run with the following command: